🛠 Create Your Own - Contract Renewal Review Workflow

 - Click to edit the phase where you want to amend notifications.

-- From Notifications, enable the relevant toggles to determine who will receive email notifications.
+- From Notifications, enable the relevant toggles to determine who should receive email notifications.

 - Click the